aacerox/node-rest-client/readme.md

 ###  Error Handling

-Client can emits error events that can be handle like usually node does.
+Client can emits error events that can be handled like usually node does.

 ```javascript